 The track climbs gently before cresting the ridge and dropping to a sturdy wooden bridge over the Allt Beithe (Birch stream).

-After crossing the stream the track gets smaller and wetter, climbing across the hill in a south-easterly direction towards Beinn Laga.
+After crossing the stream the track gets smaller and wetter, climbing across the hill in a south-easterly direction towards Ben Laga.

 As the track approaches Loch Laga the land levels out and it gets very wet underfoot.
 The water just stands around waiting to overtop your boots, rather than conveniently running away downhill.